Columbus, The Original American Hero

-In Columbus' log of his first voyage, the primary accounts of the second voyage, or Columbus' and others' accounts of his other voyages, the mentality of the conquerors was striking.
+In Columbus's log of his first voyage, the primary accounts of the second voyage, or Columbus's and others' accounts of his other voyages, the mentality of the conquerors was striking.
 Columbus specialized in kidnapping natives as interpreters as he explored the coastlines in and around the Caribbean.
 Capturing women for his men to use as sex slaves was typical behavior, when his men were candid enough to admit it (Columbus was writing to the queen, after all).
 Getting rich quickly (and/or famous) was the preoccupation of all of them.

-The Spaniards were quick to suspect their "hosts" were plotting against them.
+The Spaniards were quick to suspect that their "hosts" were plotting against them.
 Then they would then launch a "preemptive" strike against the natives, slaughtering hundreds or thousands of them.
 What betrayed the fact that there was likely no plot was that the Spaniards' preemptive strikes nearly always caught the natives by surprise.
 The natives were shocked and totally unprepared for the Spanish violence that was unleashed against them.
-Nearly 100% of the time, there was no trap about to be sprung.
-As with Columbus' fanciful interpretations of Taino gestures, the Spaniards concluded from native gestures what they wanted to find, and justifying a surprise attack on their "hosts" seemed a Spanish penchant.
+Probably about 100% of the time, there was no trap about to be sprung.
+As with Columbus's fanciful interpretations of Taino gestures, the Spaniards concluded from native gestures what they wanted to find, and justifying a surprise attack on their "hosts" seemed a Spanish penchant.

 If it were not Columbus, it would have been another European.
-Columbus was little better or worse than his contemporaries, as far as his regard for the human beings he exterminated.
+Columbus was little better or worse than his contemporaries, as far as his regard for the human beings that he exterminated.
 The awesome bloodshed of the first century of conquest was a standard “frontier” situation.
-The people who manned the voyages to the New World during the years of discovery were not the best and brightest Europe had to offer.
-Soldiers of fortune and “gentleman adventurers” would not make an enlightened first contact with the natives, and the men of the cloth often made things worse.
-Many of the New World's early “settlers” had clipped ears and noses, denoting criminal status in Europe.
+The people who manned the voyages to the New World during the years of discovery were not the best and brightest that Europe had to offer.
+Soldiers of fortune and “gentleman adventurers” would not make enlightened first contact with the natives, and the men of the cloth often made things worse.
+Many of the New World's early “settlers” had clipped ears and noses, which denoted criminal status in Europe.

 What happened on Española is a phenomenon seen many times during the research for this site.
 The resources (natives and land) seemed so limitless and abundant that few thought of the consequences of their depredations.
 While everybody was trying to get rich by mining gold and turning the Caribbean into one big plantation, the natives and local environments were devastated.
 Hardly anybody bothered to extrapolate the trends to see where they would lead until it was too late.

 Around 1990, as I began to study these areas, I believed that the black-skinned people of today's Caribbean were indigenous people, some kind of equatorial New World natives.
 I had no idea that they were all originally from Africa.
 The complete genocide of the original Caribbean inhabitants was never emphasized in my schooling.

 Columbus made four voyages to the New World.
-He was shipwrecked on his fourth voyage, and the natives of Jamaica fed the surviving crewmembers for a year, while Columbus' men had a mutiny and not only killed each other, but natives.
-For all his adventures, Columbus died in bed in 1506, in Spain, surrounded by his family, friends and his seven servants, a man made rich from the New World’s plunder.
+He was shipwrecked on his final voyage, and Jamaican natives fed the surviving crewmembers for a year, while Columbus's men had a mutiny and not only killed each other, but natives.
+For all of his adventures, Columbus died in bed in 1506, in Spain, surrounded by his family, friends, and his seven servants.
+He was a man made rich from the New World’s plunder.